Tanjy55/tp/docs/DeveloperGuide.md

 The QuotelyState feature is a helper for user interaction, implemented using a simple class.
 The application and explanation is covered below.

-The purpose of this feature is to fix the anticipated issue of user confusion by facilitating UI elements for the user to navigate between the `main menu` and`quote` state.
+The purpose of this feature is to fix the anticipated issue of user confusion by facilitating Ui elements for the user to navigate between the `main menu` and`quote` state.

-* In previous versions, if the user is working on `quote1`, there is no UI element for the user to reference that the current situation is indeed "editing quote 1".
+* In previous versions, if the user is working on `quote1`, there is no Ui element for the user to reference that the current situation is indeed "editing quote 1".
 * The user may be in no quotes, or a different quote.
 * This may become extremely messy and almost unusable if the number of quotes are large.

-To solve this problem, QuotelyState was introduced to allow additional UI elements for the user to distinguish the current situation.
+To solve this problem, QuotelyState was introduced to allow additional Ui elements for the user to distinguish the current situation.

 * If the user is not editing any quote, it is considered as `main menu state`